DaurenNope/Hardhat-NFT-Marketplace-FCC-Backend/README.md

 This is a repo showing how to make an NFT Marketplace from scratch!

-Create decentralized NFT Marketplace
+#Create decentralized NFT Marketplace
-Functions:
+#Functions:
-List NFTs
+#List NFTs
-Buy the NFTs
+#Buy the NFTs
-Cancel a listing
+#Cancel a listing
-Update Price
+#Update Price
-Withdraw payment for NFT
+#Withdraw payment for NFT

-# Hardhat-NFT-Marketplace-FCC-Backend